dev1980/Newsweek-Using-Bootstrap/README.md

 # -Newsweek-Using-Bootstrap
 This project is clone of news site Newsweek.com using the Bootstrap framework.
 This project is based on HTML, CSS, BOOTSTRAP AND JS.\
-This is a solo project.
+This is a solo project."

 Contributor ,